top of page

 1996 · Washington, D.C.

-Nonchalant is a Washington, D.C. rapper and songwriter best known for her 1996 single “5 O’Clock.”
-The song reached the Billboard Hot 100, topped the Hot Rap Singles chart, and was certified gold by the RIAA.
+Nonchalant is best known for her 1996 single 5 O’Clock.
+The song reached the Billboard Hot 100.
 Her debut album Until the Day was released by MCA Records in 1996.

 A-357168-1552815287-2917.jpg